jyotshnad3/portfolio/AutomatedAttendance_UsingML/README.md

 # Automated Attendance System Using Machine Learning

 ##  Project Overview
-Traditional attendance systems—manual calling or fingerprint scanners—are often time-consuming, prone to proxy attendance, and involve physical contact.
+Traditional attendance systems manual calling or fingerprint scanners are often time-consuming, prone to proxy attendance and involve physical contact.
 This project proposes an **Automated Attendance System** that utilizes Deep Learning and Face Recognition to provide a contactless, secure, and efficient solution for institutional and corporate environments.

 ### Key Objectives:
 * **Eliminate Manual Error:** Reduce the risk of "proxy" attendance.